-Figure 12.7.1 shows a scatter plot of the 60-mg scores (D60) as a function of the 0-mg scores (D0).
-It is clear that children who get more correct in the D60 condition.
+Figure 8.7.1 shows a scatter plot of the 60-mg scores (D60) as a function of the 0-mg scores (D0).
+It is clear that children who get more correct in the D0 condition tend to get more correct in the D60 condition.
 The correlation between the two conditions is high: r = 0.80.
 Clearly these two variables are not independent.

-Figure 12.7.1: Number of correct responses made in the 60-mg condition as a function of the number of correct responses in the 0-mg condition
+Figure 8.7.1: Number of correct responses made in the 60-mg condition as a function of the number of correct responses in the 0-mg condition